Anne de Gaulle

 In October 1945, Yvonne de Gaulle bought the Château de Vert-Cœur at Milon-la-Chapelle (Yvelines), where they installed a private hospital for disabled young girls: the Fondation Anne de Gaulle.

-Anne died of bronchitis on 6 February 1948, aged 20, at Colombey-les-Deux-Églises.
-She could only say one word clearly: "Papa".
-Upon her death, her father said: "Now, she is like the others." ("Maintenant, elle est comme les autres.")
+Anne died on 6 February 1948 after catching bronchitis, aged 20, at Colombey-les-Deux-Églises.
+Upon her death, her father said: "Now, she is like the others" ("Maintenant, elle est comme les autres").

 On 22 August 1962, Charles de Gaulle was the victim of an attempted assassination at Petit-Clamart.
 He later said that the potentially fatal bullet had been stopped by the frame of the photograph of Anne that he always carried with him; placed this particular day on the rear shelf of his car.
 When he died in 1970, he was buried in the cemetery of Colombey-les-Deux-Églises beside his beloved daughter.

 She is portrayed by Clémence Hittin in the 2020 film De Gaulle.